oshaughnessy/sierramountainll/_pages/softball/index.md

 coaches or a machine will throw pitches to batters.
 In the 2nd 1/3, players will throw for their own teammates.
 In the final 1/3, competitors will pitch against the other team.

-PLEASE NOTE: The rules below are a work in progress.
-We may revise them as we go through the season.
-{: .notice--warning }

 #### 8U Ground Rules